-In Takasu Town (Fukui City) that is facing an ageing society and depopulation, With an invitation from the Takasu Joyama Noh to Hito no Kai, international the students can experience harvesting rice, harvesting soba (buckwheat), making soba noodles and making 'shimenawa'straw festoon students in the area.
+In Takasu Town (Fukui City) that is facing an ageing society and depopulation, people from outside the town come and try their hand at rice growing in the rice paddies.
+With an invitation from the Takasu Joyama Noh to Hito no Kai, international students experienced traditional Japanese agriculture.
+With local people on hand to help, the students can experience harvesting rice, harvesting soba (buckwheat), making soba noodles and making 'shimenawa'straw festoon